Income & Expenses

 Beginning in 2013, a safe harbor method (Revenue Procedure 2013-13) is available to qualifying taxpayers.
-A prescribed rate of $5 per square foot (up to a maximum of 300 square feet) can be claimed directly on Schedule C (Form 1040) (PDF), Profit or Loss From Business (Sole Proprietorship), by entering the square footage of the home and square footage of the office in the applicable boxes to indicate their election to use the safe harbor option.
+They can claim a prescribed rate of $5 per square foot (up to a maximum of 300 square feet) directly on Schedule C (Form 1040) (.pdf), Profit or Loss From Business (Sole Proprietorship), by entering the square footage of the home and square footage of the office in the applicable boxes to indicate their election to use the safe harbor option.

 Note: You may not use the safe harbor method for rental use of your home.

-If the safe harbor option is not chosen, taxpayers will continue to use Form 8829 (PDF), Expenses for Business Use of Your Home, to compute the expense allowable as a deduction on Schedule C (Form 1040).
-For more information, see Home Office Deduction and Simplified Option for Home Office Deduction on IRS.gov.
+Taxpayers who do not choose the safe harbor option, will continue to use Form 8829 (.pdf), Expenses for Business Use of Your Home, to compute the expense allowable as a deduction on Schedule C (Form 1040).
+For more information, see Home Office Deduction, Simplified Option for Home Office Deduction and Reminder to Home-Based Businesses.

 If you are an employee and use a part of your home for business, you may qualify for a deduction.
 You must meet the use tests discussed above plus:

 - Your business use must be for the convenience of your employer, and